kestra-io/kestra-flows-template/README.md

     │   ├── dbt/
     │   ├── main.tf # Instanciate each folder (automation, dbt ...)
     │   └── ...
-    ├── modules/ # Terraform modules to be used in environments │   ├── dbt_run/
+    ├── modules/ # Terraform modules to be used across environments │   ├── dbt_run/
     │   ├── postgres_query/
     │   └── ...